-Let's start with Ben Simmons, whose first official game action in a Sixers uni since the 2016 Summer League went about as expected.
-He electrified early, particularly in the open court, where he hooked up with Richaun Holmes on a half-court alley-oop, and he scored at the hoop with disarming ease.
+Let's start with Ben Simmons, whose first official game action in a Sixers uni since '16 Summer League went about as expected.
+He electrified early, particularly in the open court, where he hooked up with Richaun Holmes on a half-court alley oop, and scored at the hoop with disarming ease.
 He had four assists in a blink, ending with nine in 22 minutes, to go with seven rebounds and six points.
 The highlights were damn impressive, and after the game, Grizzlies coach David Fizdale was raving about the 21-year-old, calling him a "super freak" and declaring "I don't wanna see that for the next 15 years."

-Of course, expecting Simmons to have mastered offensive efficiency at the ripe old age of 21 with zero regular-season NBA games under his belt is beyond foolish.
-But the concerning thing to me last night - and in much of the (admittedly exceedingly limited) footage I've seen of him from last summer and earlier - is just how uneasy he seems to even try his jumper when it's given to him.
+Of course, expecting him to have mastered offensive efficiency at the ripe old age of 21 with 0 regular season NBA games under his belt is beyond foolish.
+But the concerning thing to me last night -- and in much of the (admittedly exceedingly limited) footage I've seen of him from last summer and earlier -- is just how uneasy he seems to even try his jumper when it's given to him.
 Maybe it's just something he needs to build the proper confidence in off the court before he feels comfortable integrating it on the court, but doing that is easier said than done, and meanwhile, we're still not totally sure if he's even shooting the damn thing with the correct hand.
 It's a concern, and one that's going to lead to a whole lot of intra-Process arguments and debates before the season is over, or even starts.

 It's not the biggest concern the Sixers have at the moment, though, because something is very clearly not right with Markelle Fultz.
-Our top prize of the 2017 draft went 2 for 13 for four points last night, and not that there's such a thing as a pretty 2 for 13, but this was a particularly ugly 2 for 13.
-Fultz spent most of the game careening into traffic, drawing contact but not fouls, and either failing to finish through contact or backing off and missing contested floaters and mini-jumpers.
-He found his teammates occasionally - three assists, with two coming early alongside Simmons - and showed sporadic spark on defense, but proved thoroughly unsuccessful running a half-court offense.
+Our top prize of the 2017 draft went 2-13 for four points last night, and not that there's such a thing as a pretty 2-13, but this was a particularly ugly 2-13.
+Fultz spent most of the game careening into traffic, drawing contact but not fouls, and either failing to finish through the contact, or backing off and missing contested floaters and mini-jumpers.
+He found his teammates occasionally -- three assists, with two coming early alongside Simmons -- and showed sporadic spark on defense, but proved thoroughly unsuccessful running a half-court offense.

 And he also avoided shooting from any kind of range about as much as possible.
-From Simmons, this is concerning but understandable.
-From Mr. Hesi Pull-Up Jimbo, this is downright alarming.
-Reports from the team's scrimmage at the Palestra over the weekend mentioned that Fultz's shooting form looked off - Brett Brown even confirmed as much after the game - but the fact that he appears to have totally lost faith in his shot effectively neuters the rest of his game without Simmons' size, athleticism or vision to fall back on.
-It's not totally clear to me why reconstructing his jumper over the summer was a priority for Fultz - the thing looked pretty good to me over the summer, for the most part - but he appears to have totally lost his shooting form in the interim, and his mojo along with it.
+From Simmons, this is concerning but understandable, from Mr. Hesi Pull-Up Jimbo, this is downright alarming.
+Reports from the team's scrimmage at the Palestra over the weekend mentioned that Fultz's shooting form looked off -- Brett Brown even confirmed as muchafter the game -- but the fact that he appears to have lost faith in his shot effectively neuters the rest of his game, without Simmons' size, athleticism or vision to fall back on.
+It's not entirely clear to me why reconstructing his jumper over the summer was a priority for Fultz -- thing looked pretty good to me over the summer, for the most part -- but he appears to have totally lost his shooting form in the interim, and his mojo along with it.
 And while our offense can maybe abide one non-shooting point guard, two on the court together is guaranteed poison.

 It wasn't all bad last night.
-Robert Covington has sprouted cool new hair, and he looks (and plays) more like a defensive monster than ever.
-JJ Redick was basically as advertised for his debut game, scoring 11 on 4 for 7 shooting (including a trademark four-point play!) and ending a plus-5 for the night.
-Skinny/Vegan Jah is more than a myth; Okafor ended with 13 points on 5 for 6 shooting and occasionally even looked engaged on the boards, though he still got beaten to some easy ones.
-Kris Humphries got booed every time he touched the ball toward game's end, which is probably unfair but still sorta feels right.
-Things will be better with Dario Saric around - he was held out tonight by Brown for rest - because things are always better when Dario's around.
+Robert Covington has sprouted cool new hair and looks (and plays) more like a defensive monster than ever.
+J.J.
+Redick was basically as advertized for his debut game, scoring 11 on 4-7 shooting (including a trademark four-point play!) and ending a +5 for the night.
+Skinny/Vegan Jah is more than a myth; Okafor ended with 13 on 5-6 shooting and occasionally even looked engaged on the boards, though he still got beaten to some easy ones.
+Kris Humphries got booed every time he touched the ball towards game's end, which is probably unfair but still sorta feels right.
+Things will be better with Dario Saric around -- he was held out tonight by Coach Brown for rest -- because things are always better when Dario's around.
 The team around our Big Three is largely as it should be.